youmad-app/youmad-shell/README.md

 Because you're tired of:
 - Spotify removing your favorite albums without warning
 - YouTube Music's terrible offline functionality
-- Paying monthly subscriptions for music you already "bought"
+- Being told what you can and can't do with music
 - Complicated scripts that break every other week
-- Being told what you can and can't do with music
 - Plex having a complete meltdown because your metadata isn't perfect

 ## What It Does